safenetwork/apps.safenetwork.org/README.md

 \* We recommend using [Bundler](http://bundler.io/) to install and run Jekyll.
 To install Bundler, you must install [Ruby](https://www.ruby-lang.org/en/).
 [Click here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#requirements) for more info.

-## Contributing

-By contributing to this website, you dedicate your work to the public domain and relinquish any copyright claims under the terms of the [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Credits